01 of 03

 Embroider a Bee Design for Valentine's Day

-If you want to make a project that's suitable for any day of the year, replace the words to form your own bee pun, such as "always bee kind" or "bee brave".
-If you'd rather, remove the hearts and lettering all together to make this a simple bee in a scalloped honeycomb frame.
+If you want to make a project that's suitable for any day of the year, replace the words to form your own bee pun, such as "always bee kind" or "bee brave."
+If you'd rather, you can remove the hearts and lettering all together to make this a simple bee in a scalloped honeycomb frame.

 This pattern uses six basic stitches that everyone should know, but you can always use more or less.
-If you're a beginner, use the stitches you're most comfortable with and if you want to make this more advanced, consider adding fill more stitching to the bee or the scalloped honeycomb border.
+If you're a beginner, use the stitches you're most comfortable with.
+If you want to make this more advanced, consider adding fill more stitching to the bee or the scalloped honeycomb border.

 Frame your embroidery in a hoop for your honey or stitch a kitchen towel for your sweetie.
 You could also embroider this little honeybee design on a pillow or a tote bag for a child.